RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

-The recommended docker run command to be run under Linux host is:
+The recommended docker run command to be run under Linux host if you are using a standard X window system is:

 ```
 ~# docker run \